Simonton, Texas: From Busy Town to Quiet Crossroads Community

 The next event shaping Simonton history was the advent, around 1888, of the San Antonio and Aransas Pass Railroad.
-It's said the company wanted the track to run through Pittsville (near what is now Fulshear) where the terrain was more level.
+It is said the company wanted the track to run through Pittsville (near what is now Fulshear) where the terrain was more level.
 However, the landowners in that area refused to sell the railroad a right-of-way because they believed the trains would scare their cattle.
-So the line was laid across the hills and creeks between Fulshear and Simonton.
+The line was therefore laid across the hills and creeks between Fulshear and Simonton.
 Water was as necessary as coal for the steam-powered locomotives, and Simonton became one of the main watering stops.
 With the tracks, came the people.
 With the tracks also came the opportunity to ship the area's farm produce to other parts of the country.

 In subsequent years, Simonton developed into a robust agricultural community.
-Snap shots of this historical has been noted in several oral historical accounts:
+Snap shots of this history have been noted in several oral historical accounts: